braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign.md

 Scheduling your multivariate campaign works the same as scheduling any other Braze campaign.
 All standard [delivery types][4] are available.

 {% alert important %}
 If you want to use an [optimization](#optimizations) (available for select channels), schedule your campaign to deliver once.
-Optimizations aren't available for recurring campaigns.
+Optimizations aren't available for recurring campaigns or campaigns with re-eligibility.
 {% endalert %}

 ## Step 4: Choose a segment and distribute your users across variants